ast-grep/ast-grep.github.io/website/guide/rule-config/atomic-rule.md

 The above rule will match code like `console.log('Hello World')`.

 `pattern` also accepts an `Object` with `context` and `selector`.
-Such object-style pattern is used to match sub AST node specified by user in contextual pattern.
+Such object-style pattern is used to match sub syntax node specified by user in contextual pattern.
 For example, we can select class field in JavaScript by this pattern.

 ```yaml
 pattern: